JakobGM/astrality/docs/templating.rst

 The use of Astrality templates allows you to:

+* Centralize configuration in one single file.
-* Have one single source of truth for values that should remain equal on cross of configuration files.
+* Establish a single source of truth for configuration options which are used in several configuration files.
 * Make changes that are applied to several configuration files at once, making it easier to experiment with configurations that are interdependent.
 * Insert :ref:`environment variables <parameter_expansion>` and :ref:`command substitutions <command_substitution>` in configuration files that otherwise can not support them.
-* Insert replacements for placeholders which are :ref:`dynamically manipulated <context_import_action>` by Astrality :ref:`modules <modules>`.
+* :ref:`Dynamically manipulate <context_import_action>` placeholders in your templates.
 * Making configurations more portable.
 Any references to display devices, network interfaces, usernames, etc., can be quickly changed when deploying on a new machine.
-* Making it easier to switch between blocks of configurations, like quickly changing the color scheme of your terminal emulator, desktop manager and/or other desktop applications.
+* Making it easier to switch between "blocks" of configurations, like quickly changing the color scheme of your terminal emulators, desktop manager and/or other desktop applications.
   This can be done by changing only one line of ``astrality.yml``.
+* Use more powerful constructs, such as for-loops and if-statements, in configuration files in order to simplify configuration.

 .. _template_files: